scokobro/pandoc-abbreviations/README.md

 j=日本
 ```

-Keys have to be alphabetic.
+Keys (the bit on the left of the '=') have to be alphabetic.
 As you can see, expansions (the stuff to the right of the '=') can contain multiple words (unfortunately not paragraphs though) and the double-byte characters used in CJK languages.

 ## Definitions in metadata
 If you want to define local abbreviations in your source document then you can add some `key: value` entries to the metadata at the start if your file.
 For instance;